-Unless your average classic flat-capper strikes it lucky on the lottery, he or even she won’t be throwing £50,000-£70,000 anywhere near this reborn Mini, even if it has got all the bells and whistles its elderly predecessor didn’t.
+Unless your average classic flat-capper strikes it lucky on the lottery, he or even she won’t be throwing £90,000 (£75,000.00 excluding taxes for international buyers) anywhere near this reborn Mini, even if it has got all the bells and whistles its elderly predecessor didn’t.

 That said, this little pocket rocket will have its admirers, albeit dressed in sharp suits and dripping prawn sandwich mayonnaise down the front of their fine Italian-woven cotton shirts.

 David Brown Automotive (DBA) have given the old girl a custom chassis, more ‘oomph’ and the much needed technology required to plug that overused smart device in, without needing an adaptor that doesn’t fit and packs in every month because you only shelled out £1 for it.

 Hand built and given some suspension that won’t rattle those dentures out, this good looking Mini Remastered can even boast body panels that fit with precision and not just ‘where they touch’.
 Hell, its even been de-seamed, strengthened and sound-proofed, so cranking the volume up on that nostalgic 8-track shouldn’t be needed anymore.

 On a serious note the sophisticated infotainment system is so good, technophobes will need a towel-rail fitted to the British-sourced leather door card to stay calm and collected.
 A 7” touchscreen moves away from the traditional central speedometer binnacle, but does allow you to navigate safely through those nasty little city streets we all love to hate.